altamashsameer/altamashsameer/README.md

 ## 🧰 What I bring to the table

-I've spent my "restart" building range across the full data stack — not just one corner of it:
+I've spent my "restart" building range across the full data stack, not just one corner of it:

 <div align="center">